Self-Guided Tours

 Next, go past Rhino Records and turn left (west) at Bonita Avenue, travel 1 block ahead and you're there.

-13 – Jacobsen Building (1929)
+13 – Jacobson Building (1929)

 S/E Corner of Indian Hill Blvd. and Bonita Avenue

-Dr. Arthur L. Jacobsen had this English Tudor Revival style office built for his dental practice.
+Dr. Arthur L. Jacobson had this English Tudor Revival style office built for his dental practice.
 It has become a corner anchor for the Village, and is unusual in Claremont because of its use of “clinker” brick and steeply pitched roof lines.

 Your final Village business site is about 4 blocks away.
 Go left (south) at Indian Hill Blvd.
 2 blocks to First Street.
 At the intersection, go right (west) on First Street for 2 blocks.
 Cross (go left -south) at the intersection of Oberlin Avenue, then, right (west) in front of the Public Parking structure and you'll see The Packing House ahead.